TnTBass/PowerLaunch/INSTALL.md

 Once the above is done, you never need to do it again for that system.

+If you do NOT want to change your execution policy globally, you can run the script using:

+    powershell.exe -ExecutionPolicy Bypass -File Launch.ps1

 <dl>
   <dt>If using GitHub release</dt>
   <dd>[Unzip] [1] to a folder of your choice.</dd>